DEFRA/waste-tracking-service/docs/api-landing-page.md

 Version 1.0 issued October 2025

-# DEFRA Receipt of Waste API Landing Page
+# DEFRA Receipt of Waste API Landing Page (Private BETA)

 ## Introduction
 This page introduces waste receivers, software developers and third party software users to the DEFRA Waste Tracking Service (DWT) Receipt API.
 Learn here about the digital processes involved for operators of permitted or licenced waste receiving sites, to report details of each waste movement arriving at their site.
 This will be mandatory from October 2026.